semantic-logs/spec/README.md

 To manage this we introduce two concepts.
 Firstly, **structured logs** allows parsing of logs into general key-value entries.
 That allows both humans and machines to understand the **syntax** of log entries.
 Then a specialization of structured logs we call **semantic logs** gives clear meaning to key-values pairs that allows both humans and machine to perform unambiguous analysis and processing of generalised log entries.

-By standardising, it becomes orders of magnitude easier to build tools for common use cases:
+By standardising, it becomes straight forward to build tools for common use cases:

 * Log viewing
 * Log analytics
 * Distributed tracing
 * Auditting
+* Reporting
 * Security analysis

 Structured logs are logs where each entry has context-free syntax.
 A counter example would be a CSV file.
 Fields within records within a CSV file can only be understood within the context of the headers.
 Conversely, JSON object values can be understood by examining the keys.